 Volunteers are needed as activity coordinators, activity site helpers, family program coordinator, dinner coordinator, office help.

 The Youth Ministry Program serves high school students, grades 9-12, helping them learn about and grow in faith.
-Students gather weekly from 10:30-12:00 on Sunday.
+Students gather weekly from 6:00-8:00pm on Sundays.
 Volunteers are needed as team members, event coordinators, snack coordinator, communications, and chaperones.

 COFFEE AND DONUTS

-Parishioners are invited to Stack Center for coffee and donuts after the 7:30, 9:00 and 11:00 AM Sunday liturgies.
+Parishioners are invited to Stack Center for coffee and donuts after the 9:30 AM Sunday liturgies.
 Different parish organizations volunteer to host this ministry each week.
 Three “teams” are needed – one after each mass.

 COMMUNITY BUILDING FUNDRAISERS